napari/docs/docs/developers/contributing/typing.md

-The environment is deliberately small — it installs `resources/requirements_pyrefly.txt` and nothing else — so imports like `vispy`, `scipy`, `pandas`, `dask`, `zarr` and their kind resolve to `Any`. `project-excludes` also takes more than half the files under `src/napari` out of the check, tests included, which means that zero errors means only that pyrefly found nothing wrong with the type it could see.
+The environment is deliberately small — it installs `resources/requirements_pyrefly.txt` and nothing else — so imports like `vispy`, `scipy`, `pandas`, `dask`, `zarr` and their kind resolve to `Any`. `project-excludes` also takes many files under `src/napari` out of the check, tests included, such that zero errors means only that pyrefly found nothing wrong with the type it could see.

 ## Where things live